bids-standard/bids-specification/src/schema/README.md

 The JSON version of the schema contains `schema_version` and `bids_version` keys that identify the state of both the schema and the specification at the time it was compiled.

+## Metaschema

+The `metaschema.json` file is a meta-schema that uses the JSON Schema language to formalize the allowable directories, files, fields and values of the BIDS schema, ensuring consistency across the entire schema directory.
+Validation of the schema is incorporated into the CI, so any changes that are inconsistent will be flagged before inclusion.